isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Learning for Life Programme (LLP).md

-The school’s Learning for Life Programme (LLP) “Developing Champions in Life through Sports”, encapsulates the DNA of Kranji Primary School where active sports participation is encouraged and grown through the years, complemented by a strong character education programme in the development of Kranjian Champions.
+The school’s Learning for Life Programme (LLP) “Developing Champions in Life through Sports”, encapsulates the DNA of Kranji Primary School where active sports participation is encouraged and grown through the years, complemented by a strong character education programme in the development of Kranjian Champions.&nbsp;

-Kranjian Champions are life-long learners who strive to:
+Kranjian Champions are life-long learners who strive to:&nbsp;

 *   Demonstrate resilience and adaptability in the pursuit of their goals
 *   Take ownership of their learning
-*   Communicate and collaborate effectively with others
+*   Communicate and collaborate effectively with others&nbsp;
-*   Lead others and serve the community
+*   Lead others and serve the community&nbsp;